tommasopau/FL_Simulator/README.md

 - **backend/** – Contains the Python backend code that implements the simulation logic, configuration handling, database integration, and API endpoints.
   - *utils/* – Utility modules for configuration, logging, and database management.
   - *app/* – Flask application with routes for simulation, configuration, and query execution.
-  - *server.py* – Core logic for training process , attacks and defense management.
+  - *server.py* – Contains the core logic for managing the training process, implementing attacks, and handling defense mechanisms.
-  -*client.py* - Core logic for client training
+  - *client.py* - Houses the primary functionality for executing client-side training.
+  - *dataset* - CManages dataset loading.
+It selects the partitioner and loads both client-specific datasets and a centralized test set.
+It currently supports:   – Tabular datasets: kdd-cup-1999, adult-census-income, covtype.   – Image datasets: MNIST, Fashion_MNIST, cifar10.
 - **streamlit_app.py** – The Streamlit-based frontend for interactive simulation configuration and monitoring.
 - **docker-compose.yml** – Docker Compose configuration for orchestrating the services.
 - **Dockerfile-streamlit** – Dockerfile to build the Streamlit container.